ollim1/Tiralabra-2023lk/doc/week5.md

 - work on lzss
     - ring buffer
-    - stuck on writing token
+    - stuck on writing token for a few days
+    - mostly complete on 2.12., fails on files larger than a few kb
 - peer review

 ## Work Hours